Growth Kit 2.0 is here! CRO, Paid Ads & more! Code Kit v4.6 released for CC's new Task System.

 Your role shifts from user to orchestrator.

 Next: Master context management to optimize each session, explore planning modes for task queues, and learn sub-agent design for automated coordination.
+Fine-tune your terminal with the terminal setup guide and customize shortcuts via the keybindings guide.

 Advanced: Combine with auto-planning strategies and feedback loops for fully parallel development workflows.